konpap01/Python-for-Data-Science/Session-2/README.md

 # Session 2

-# This repository contains the excerises based on what we covered in Session 2.
+# This folder contains the excerises based on what we covered in Session 2.
 The excersises are as follow:

 # Exercise 1: FizzBuzz